Trade Advice Document

 The Chartered Trading Standards Institute (CTSI) operates the Approved Code Scheme.
 CTSI approves and promotes codes of practice, sets out the principles of effective customer service and requires traders to have robust alternative dispute resolution schemes.
 You can search for approved code members on the site.

-Under the Consumer Rights Act 2015, when you make a contract with a trader for the supply of a service, it is you that has the rights and remedies against the trader if the service is not carried out with reasonable care and skill.
-If you buy a service, for example, a voucher for a beauty treatment or a golf lesson, as a gift, you should make this clear to the trader.
+Under the CRA, when you make a contract with a trader for the supply of a service, it is you that has the rights and remedies against the trader if the service is not carried out with reasonable care and skill.
+If you buy a service as a gift (for example, a voucher for a beauty treatment or a golf lesson), then you should make this clear to the trader.
 Under the Contracts (Rights of Third Parties) Act 1999, the person who receives the gift may, depending on the contract terms, be entitled to make a claim against the trader for a breach of contract.
 To prevent any problems, ask the trader for a gift receipt.

 Try to avoid paying cash in advance unless you have to.
-However, if you do, pay as little as possible, as you could lose money paid in advance.
+If you do, however, then try and pay as little as possible, as you could lose any money that is paid in advance.

 WHAT TO DO IF THINGS GO WRONG?